ianfromdover/ianfromdover/README.md

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
+I dabbled in React, C and MIPS ASM but didn't get to polish it.

 -->